ttowntom/noroff-fed-cms/README.md

 **A Noroff project repo**: This repo is for the Course Assignment in Noroff FED, JavaScript 1 course.

+This project has evolved over several courses in the first year of the [Front End Development studies at Noroff](https://www.noroff.no/studier/fagskole/frontend-utvikling).
+What started out as only a interactive prototype has, in this final state, become a fully fledged e-commerce website built with JavaScript and using WordPress with WooCommerce as a headless CMS.

 *The brief for Rainy Days can be found at this repo: [https://github.com/NoroffFEU/first-year-cross-course-assignment-brief-one](https://github.com/NoroffFEU/first-year-cross-course-assignment-brief-one)*

 ### **The brief in short**: